Republicans warn Biden: The next debt limit increase won’t be so easy

 Key Republicans said that, at the very least, they are looking to reimpose some regime of spending cuts.

 “There needs to be at least some kind of negotiation in a bipartisan way for spending restraints,” said Rep. Jason T. Smith (R-Mo.), the top Republican on the House Budget Committee.
-“The American people are tired of $7 trillion dollars being spent in one year.
+“The American people are tired of $7 trillion being spent in one year.
 There has to be spending cuts.”

 Should he be handed a gavel in 2023, Smith vowed to “look at all options” to force such an outcome.